Therapy Website Project

 Overview

-A personal website for an independent therapist, Laura Adlam, designed to help current and potential clients access information about therapy services, understand what to expect, find supportive resources, and contact Laura easily to book a session.
+A business website for an independent therapist, Laura Adlam, designed to help current and potential clients access information about therapy services, understand what to expect, find supportive resources, and contact Laura easily to book a session.

 The Problem